jk2500/word-interface/README.md

 # Word Interface

-A modern rich text editor with AI capabilities, built with React and Slate.js.
+A modern rich text editor with AI capabilities(Yet to add), built with React and Slate.js.

 ## Features